seongheon-96/seongheon-96.github.io/_pages/about.md

   Korean (Native), English, Japanese (JLPT N1)
 ---

 Hello!
-I’m a third-year PhD student in the Computer Sciences department at the University of Wisconsin-Madison, where I am fortunate to be advised by Prof. [Sharon Li](https://scholar.google.com/citations?user=QSTd1oUAAAAJ&hl=en&oi=ao).
-Previously, I completed my MS degree at Yonsei University in the Electrical and Electronic Engineering department under the supervision of Prof. [Kwanghoon Sohn](https://scholar.google.com/citations?user=zEtk0QsAAAAJ&hl=en) and Prof. [Kibok Lee](https://scholar.google.com/citations?user=6wwWRdEAAAAJ&hl=en).
+I’m a third-year Ph.D student in the Department of Computer Sciences at the University of Wisconsin-Madison, where I am fortunate to be advised by Prof. [Sharon Li](https://scholar.google.com/citations?user=QSTd1oUAAAAJ&hl=en&oi=ao).
+Previously, I received my M.S. and B.S. degrees in Electrical and Electronic Engineering from Yonsei University, where I was advised by Prof. [Kwanghoon Sohn](https://scholar.google.com/citations?user=zEtk0QsAAAAJ&hl=en) and Prof. [Kibok Lee](https://scholar.google.com/citations?user=6wwWRdEAAAAJ&hl=en).

 My research focuses on making foundation models (LLMs, LVLMs, and VLAs) safe and reliable in real-world deployment.
 Specifically, I study **why and how these models fail** and **how to monitor and correct them** through: